MJBishop/CS50W/README.md

     * Design a strategy for successfully parsing CSV files.
 Files potentially may not contain headers, may be empty, or may not contain suitable data.
     * Safely parse the CSV file and provide feedback to the user highlighting errors.
 * Match Headers Fields to Model Fields: Provide an interface for users to match table columns to item names and item quantities.
-    * Select item name columns: At least one column should be selected to provide names for the item model.
+    * Select item name fields: At least one column should be selected to provide names for the item model.
         * Candidate columns should contain strings or numbers.
         * Multiple column selections will be concatenated.
-    * Select item quantity columns: At most one column should be selected to provide the imported quantity for each item.
+    * Select item quantity field: At most one column should be selected to provide the imported quantity for each item.
         * Candidate columns should only contain numbers.
-        * It should not be possible to select more than one item column at a time.
+        * It should not be possible to select more than one quantity field at a time.
 * Import items: Save the selected table columns into the database.
     * Allow for three entries for each item: Imported quantity, Start count, End count.
     * Design a model that can be extended beyond three entries for each item.